Sergey Abramov (politician)

-Sergey Borisovich Abramov (Серге́й Бори́сович Абра́мов; born February 29, 1972) is a Moscow-based (based in Chechnya in 2000's) executive of Russian Railways and a former politician.
+Sergey Borisovich Abramov (Серге́й Бори́сович Абра́мов; born February 29, 1972) is a Russian business executive of Russian Railways and a former politician.
 Abramov is a graduate of the Tashkent State University of Economics.

+Head of the republic

-In 2002, during the presidency of Akhmad Kadyrov, 30-year-old Abramov was appointed minister of finance of the Chechen Republic and continued until his appointment as Prime Minister.
+In 2002, during the presidency of Akhmad Kadyrov, 30-year-old Abramov was appointed minister of finance of the Chechen Republic and continued until his appointment as prime minister.
 On 24 March 2004, he was appointed Prime Minister (Chairman of the Government) of the Chechen Republic by President Kadyrov with approval of the legislature.
-After the assassination of President Kadyrov, Abramov become acting president as per the constitutional provision at the time; his tenure as Acting President ended following the Presidential election.
+After the assassination of President Kadyrov, Abramov become acting president as per the constitutional provision at the time; his tenure as Acting President ended following the presidential election.
 He himself survived a series of assassination attempts.

+Later career

 On 18 November 2005, Abramov survived a near-fatal car crash in Moscow and temporarily disappeared from public view.
-On 28 February 2006, he resigned as Prime Minister, ostensibly for health reasons but in reality to make space for Ramzan Kadyrov to be permanent Prime Minister.
+On 28 February 2006, he resigned as prime minister, ostensibly for health reasons but in reality to make space for Ramzan Kadyrov to be permanent prime minister.
 He is an ethnic Russian and had pro-Russian and Russian unitary political views in his administrations of Chechnya.
 He moved to Chechnya for his political career.

 As of November 2010, Abramov chaired the Directorate of Railway Terminals of Russian Railways and was managing an ambitious program of rebuilding the stations in major cities.

+Activity in Chechnya

+In March 2001, Sergey Abramov was appointed Minister of Finance of the Chechen Republic.

+In this position, he proved himself a strict and uncompromising defender of state interests.
+According to retired FSB Lieutenant General Sergey Babkin, it was impossible to obtain money from the republican treasury without legal grounds under Abramov’s leadership, even under the threat of execution.[13]
+About this period Abramov said:“I see myself as a reformer.
+I am a professional manager and I have a good understanding of finance and economics.”On 13 May 2002, he was hit by a car in central Moscow while leaving the building of the Ministry of Finance of the Russian Federation.
+He sustained a concussion, a broken collarbone, and multiple bruises.

+On 10 January 2003, the head of the Chechen administration, Akhmat Kadyrov, dismissed Abramov from the post of Minister of Finance, appointing Eli Isaev as his successor.

+Adviser to the Chairman of the Accounts Chamber

+In January 2003, Abramov was appointed adviser to Sergey Stepashin, Chairman of the Accounts Chamber of the Russian Federation.
+In March of the same year, he headed the Chamber’s inspection department for operational control over the expenditure of budgetary funds in the Chechen Republic.

+Family

+His wife, Alla Anatolyevna Kalashnik (born November 19, 1963), works at Vnesheconombank of Russia.
+They have a son, Nikolay (born 2004).